 Rebecca is a squinty one-eyed pirate – Argghh!

-I look like a wounded seal (the sea animal, not the highly-trained warrior type).
+I look like a manatee or perhaps a wounded seal (the sea animal, not the highly-trained warrior type).

 With the finish line in sight!